analogsenses/source/source/styleguide/index.markdown

 <img src="https://farm6.staticflickr.com/5808/21168957681_91936cc164_o.jpg"/>

-<p class="photo-credit">This is a photo caption.
+<p class="caption">This is a photo caption.
 If your site uses pictures from other photographers, this is a great place to give them credit.</p>

 Of course, photos can be embedded in portrait orientation, as well: